aerotron1/ISDB/README.md

 2. What are you going to work on next

 - Implement project data and create entities for albums, artists and genres.
-- Define and create a Schema and model with reference to the model diagram.
+- Define and create a Schema and model with reference to the model diagram for all entities.
 - Upload data .csv files using mongorestore
 - Removed unused code using eslint.
 - Create ejs files.